anuraagprasaad/currency-converter/README.md

 ## Continous Integraion

 Continous integration with Travis-CI.
-Build status is displayed at the top.
+Build indicator status is displayed at the top.

 ## Running the application